thealaouim/csc3327Project/README.md

     Non-functional requirements

-    The application should conform to the Enterprise Level Application standards of: performance, scalability, security and integration
+    The application shall conform to the Enterprise Level Application standards of: performance, scalability, security and integration
-    Performance: the application should be able to pass google lighthouse test with at least 80%
+    Performance: the application shall be able to pass google lighthouse test with at least 80%
-    Scalability: the system should keep the performance with increased loads at a reasonable cost
+    Scalability: the system shall keep the performance with increased loads at a reasonable cost
     Security:
-    Confidentiality and integrity of data traffic is a must The application should keep authenticity of the client and server Users can only access their own accounts and only view and modify the things that are needed by them The platform should have high availability and no single point of failure in the architecture The application should be multi-tier application and be light client The software code should be clean and understandable and spaghetti code is not tolerated The application should be ready before the end of the semester
+    Confidentiality and integrity of data traffic is a must The application shall keep authenticity of the client and server Users can only access their own accounts and only view and modify the things that are needed by them The platform shall have high availability and no single point of failure in the architecture The application shallbe multi-tier application and be light client The software code should be clean and understandable and spaghetti code is not tolerated The application should be ready before the end of the semester